meves/personal-area/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory
+move to server db directory:

+### cd server/

+Run server db:

+### json-server --watch db.json

+Runs the server db on [http://localhost:3000](http://localhost:3000)

+Run development server:

 ### `yarn start`

+press 'y' to confirm using suggested port, f.e 3001

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.